bvobart/ceiLED/ceiled-driver/ReadMe.md

 - `set 1 solid 255 255 255`
 - `set all fade 255 0 255 500`
 - `set all fade 255 0 255 500 sigmoid`
+- `set all fade 255 0 255, 1 0 255 0 sigmoid` Result: fade to magenta on 0 and 2, fade to green on 1.

 TODO:
 - Implement pca9685 driver